tenephor/atomizer/README.md

 #### Rating Atom (iTunEXTC)
 This is an iTunes-created atom.
 It is a string that contains the rating. e.g., PG13.
 The rating substring is pulled from the atom and returned as is.

+## How to Use:
+1. Download and run script under OSX
+2. From the main menu, select Add or Change Path(s): select one or more folders with video encodes
+3. Go back to the main menu and select "Dump Atoms": a .csv is written into the same folder as the script.

+## Taking it Further:
+Apple's script editor can package the script as an application.

 ## Further Reading:
-There are many more atoms we ignore.
+There are many atoms the script currently ignores.
 For more info, see
 - https://www.adobe.com/devnet/video/articles/mp4_movie_atom.html
 - http://code.google.com/p/mp4v2/wiki/iTunesMetadata